enyfeo/efas/README.md

 Once you have installed the docker software, you will need to build the docker image.

-docker build . -t efas -f ./dockerfile
+docker build docker -t efas -f docker/dockerfile

 This will take a while to build items like Basemap and GEOS